 Incontinence page links

 Avoid debilitating complications

 - Constant use of incontinence pads is associated with an increased risk of urinary tract infection (UTI)

 - When elderly people suffer a UTI, they are prone to high fever and delirium

 - Clinical research has revealed a causal link between delirium and dementia

-The Continence Foundation of Australia advocates on behalf of its members' typically incontinence physiotherapists and incontinence nurses.
+The Continence Foundation of Australia (CFA) advocates on behalf of its members, i.e. incontinence physiotherapists and nurses.

-They recommend regular attendance at a member's practice, to ensure that manual pelvic floor exercises are executed correctly and frequently.
+They recommend regular attendance at a member's practice, to ensure that manual pelvic floor exercises are executed correct.

-In fact, they don't mention assisted exercise at all.
+In fact, they don't even mention assisted exercise.